 Its interesting that we even use words like worth and value in relation to human beings.
 Is money such an all-permeating concept that we must measure everything against it, even ourselves?
 Or does it work the other way around?
 Do we try to gain a sense of self worth through having money and things, looking down our noses at the have-nots, and judging people who don’t wear labels or shop at the most expensive stores?
 Trying to make ourselves feel worthy with external riches and social status may offer a false sense of self-esteem, but you can’t fake true self worth, or buy it in a shop.
 And you can’t fool the Universe.

 What comes up for me is a whole lot of guilt.
-A feeling of not being worth the money that’s been spent.
-Guilt over my greed and selfishness.
+A feeling of not being worth money that’s been spent on me.
+Guilt over my own greed and selfishness.
 The divided-ness of Mine vs Yours.
 The separation it causes between us, and the pain of that separation.
-The competitiveness of keeping score that makes the relationship feel like a battleground, clutching and grasping for ownership, possession.
-Feeling bad for needing the support, more guilt and shame.
+The competitiveness of keeping score that makes the relationship feel like a battleground.
+Feeling bad for needing that financial support, which creates more guilt and shame.

 Money is absolutely an emotional issue!
 Whatever made me think it wasn’t?And one that taps into some very deep-seeded identity issues.

 Yet I’m grateful for the opportunity to face it.

 A terrifying place to be!
 For a commitment-phobe.